pytorch/rl/docs/source/reference/envs.rst

             is_shared=True)

-*A note on performance*: launching a :obj:`ParallelEnv` can take quite some time as it requires to launch as many python instances as there are processes.
-Due to the time that it takes to run :obj:`import torch` (and other imports), starting the parallel env can be a bottleneck.
+*A note on performance*: launching a :class:`ParallelEnv` can take quite some time as it requires to launch as many python instances as there are processes.
+Due to the time that it takes to run ``import torch`` (and other imports), starting the parallel env can be a bottleneck.
 This is why, for instance, TorchRL tests are so slow.
 Once the environment is launched, a great speedup should be observed.

-Another thing to take in consideration is that :obj:`ParallelEnv`s (as well as data collectors) will create data buffers based on the environment specs to pass data from one process to another.
+Another thing to take in consideration is that :class:`ParallelEnv`s (as well as data collectors) will create data buffers based on the environment specs to pass data from one process to another.
 This means that a misspecified spec (input, observation or reward) will cause a breakage at runtime as the data can't be written on the preallocated buffer.
-In general, an environment should be tested using the :obj:`check_env_specs` test function before being used in a :obj:`ParallelEnv`.
+In general, an environment should be tested using the :obj:`check_env_specs` test function before being used in a :class:`ParallelEnv`.
 This function will raise an assertion error whenever the preallocated buffer and the collected data mismatch.

-We also offer the :obj:`SerialEnv` class that enjoys the exact same API but is executed serially.
-This is mostly useful for testing purposes, when one wants to assess the behaviour of a :obj:`ParallelEnv` without launching the subprocesses.
+We also offer the :class:`SerialEnv` class that enjoys the exact same API but is executed serially.
+This is mostly useful for testing purposes, when one wants to assess the behaviour of a :class:`ParallelEnv` without launching the subprocesses.

-In addition to :obj:`ParallelEnv`, which offers process-based parallelism, we also provide a way to create multithreaded environments with :obj:`MultiThreadedEnv`.
+In addition to :class:`ParallelEnv`, which offers process-based parallelism, we also provide a way to create multithreaded environments with :obj:`MultiThreadedEnv`.
 This class uses `EnvPool <https://github.com/sail-sg/envpool>`_ library underneath, which allows for higher performance, but at the same time restricts flexibility - one can only create environments implemented in `EnvPool`.
-This covers many popular RL environments types (Atari, Classic Control, etc.), but one can not use an arbitrary TorchRL environment, as it is possible with :obj:`ParallelEnv`.
+This covers many popular RL environments types (Atari, Classic Control, etc.), but one can not use an arbitrary TorchRL environment, as it is possible with :class:`ParallelEnv`.
 Run `benchmarks/benchmark_batched_envs.py` to compare performance of different ways to parallelize batched environments.

 .. autosummary::